 - If your router uses MAC address filtering, you’ll need to add the Google Home Mini’s address to your router.
 This address can be found in the top-right of the Google Home app during setup.

 Using the latest version of the Google Home app is the first step in setting up your Google Home Mini.
-Even if you’re already using it, it may be worth reinstalling and removing any old links your device has to the Google Home Mini so the whole system can start with a fresh slate.
+Even if you’re already using it, it may be worth reinstalling and removing any old links your device has to the

 - If the app is already installed, tap the icon of the Google Home Mini on the home screen.